DBCDK/hejmdal/docs/configuration.md

 * `blocked`: Boolean.
 True if user is blocked at the login library
 * `userPrivilege`: Array of userPrivileges from the login library
-* `idpUsed`: Name of idp used ('borchk', 'dbcidp', 'netpunkt', 'unilogin', 'nemlogin', 'wayf') )
+* `idpUsed`: Name of idp used ('borchk', 'dbcidp', 'netpunkt', 'unilogin', 'nemlogin', 'wayf')
+* `agencyRights`: Client selected list of rights (from DBCIDP) for the login agency
+* `municipalityAgencyRights`: Client selected list of rights (from DBCIDP) for the users municipality agency
+* `dbcidp`: List of rights from DBCIDP when used as idp
+* `dbcidpUniqueId`: Anonymized identity of the uder in DBCIDP
+* `dbcidpUserInfo`: name, contactMail and contactPhone for a user logged in via DBCIDP
+* `dbcidpRoles`: List of roles for a user logged in via DBCIDP )

 ## display